jnt64/jnt64/README.md

 ### Hi there 👋

 My name is James.
-This is source code I interact with and create.
+This is my source code.
 Enjoy!

 ----
 </br>